FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 B
 ```

-**Question 191: What advantage does embedding a time series into a real-valued vector provide?**
+**What advantage does embedding a time series into a real-valued vector provide?**
 - A) It allows the time series to be processed by traditional data analysis tools that require fixed-length inputs.
 - B) It enhances the temporal resolution of the time series data.
 - C) It preserves the raw format of time series data without any loss.